-How are the leads coming in?
-Are you utilizing inbound and email campaigns?
+- Are you utilizing inbound and email campaigns?

 Taking all of those variables into consideration and coming up with a fair and profitable comp plan that motivates and rewards sales reps for their efforts can take many forms.

 If you are capping your comp plan and rewarding top and underperforming reps the same, there will be a lot of turnover.

-A simple way to figure it is to take an individual’s salary, plus commissions earned at 100 percent of quota, their potential bonus opportunities and then divide by that salesman’s revenues to figure out the percentage that sales cost.
+A simple way to figure it is to take an individual’s base salary, plus commissions earned at 100 percent of quota, their potential bonus opportunities and then divide by that salesman’s revenues to figure out the percentage that sales cost.